by Cynthia M. Johnson, MA

-The grapefruit diet requires eating grapefruit or drinking grapefruit juice at every meal.
-According to the American Dietetic Association, the grapefruit diet first became popular in 1950 and is also known as the Hollywood diet.
+The grapefruit diet has you eat grapefruit or drink grapefruit juice at each meal.
+It first became trendy in 1950.
+It is also known as the Hollywood diet.

-There are many variations of this diet, but in general they all entail consuming grapefruit with meals.
-The older versions of this diet are also very restrictive in the foods that are allowed and are, therefore, very low in calories.
+There are many types of this weight loss plan.
+They all mean you will eat grapefruit with meals.
+The older versions of it are also restrictive in the foods that are allowed.
+It is very low in calories.

-A newer variation of this diet, proposed in The Grapefruit Solution, has dieters following a weight loss plan of their choice, but with grapefruit added to their daily meal plans.
+A newer version has dieters using a weight loss plan of their choice, but with grapefruit added to their daily meal plans.

 What the Research Says

-While there is no research to support the theory that grapefruit has fat-burning properties, a recent study conducted by the Scripps Clinic in California found that adding grapefruit to each meal for 12 weeks resulted in greater weight loss.
-Because this was a relatively small study and the first of its kind, more research is needed to support these results.
+Research doesn't support the belief that grapefruit can burn fat.
+But a recent study by the Scripps Clinic in California found that adding grapefruit to each meal for 12 weeks resulted in greater weight loss.
+Because this was a small study and the first of its kind, more research needs to be done to support it.

-Most of the grapefruit diet plans are very low in calories and fall short on many essential vitamins and minerals.
-They are also very restrictive in the foods that are allowed.
-Thus, they are both unhealthy and unrealistic.
+Most of the grapefruit diet plans are low in calories and don't have enough vitamins and minerals.
+They are also restrictive in the foods that are allowed.
+They are not healthy and are unrealistic.

-A concern with grapefruit in general is that it interacts with many different types of medications, possibly resulting in serious side effects.
-Use the Drug Interaction Database to find out whether grapefruit may interact with any of your medications.
+Grapefruit also interacts with some medicines.
+This can cause side effects.
+Use the Drug Interaction Database to find out whether it may interact with any of the medicines you take.

-The original grapefruit diet is too restrictive in foods, calories, and nutrients, so it is not recommended for anyone who wants to lose weight in a healthy way.
-And while some versions of this diet may be more sensible, they are still not based on solid research.
-Most of us should strive to eat at least three servings of fruit per day, and grapefruit can certainly contribute to these servings.
-But eating a variety of nutrient-rich foods—including a variety of fruits—is key to any healthful diet.
+The original grapefruit diet is too restrictive.
+It isn't a good plan for a person who wants to lose weight in a healthy way.
+Some versions may be more wise.
+But they still aren't based on solid research.
+Most of us should try to eat at least three servings of fruit per day.
+Grapefruit can be part of these servings.
+But eating a variety of healthy foods is the key to any healthful diet.